For processing data within the context of our online system and making contact via contact forms and email newsletters

-The data privacy officer at Microsoft Ireland Operations Limited can be reached at the following address:
+The data protection officer at Microsoft Ireland Operations Limited can be reached at the following address:

-We process your personal data for simple and common collaboration when using the Office365 range of products from Microsoft.
+We process your personal data for easy and mutual collaboration when using the Office365 range of products from Microsoft.

-You must first register for use before the Office365 product range can be made available to you.
-The following data is required for this form of processing as a minimum:
+Prior registration is required before the Office365 product range can be made available to you.
+At least the following data is required for this form of processing:

-We process personal data contained in e-mails, documents and other electronic data in online services that we receive within the framework of collaboration.
+In the course of the collaboration, we process personal data contained in emails, documents and other electronic data in the context of online services.

 Depending on the specific use of the Office365 range of products, this can include:

-For all other protocol and telemetry data we refer to the data privacy declaration of the provider at https://privacy.microsoft.com/en-us/privacystatement
+For all other protocol and telemetry data, please refer to the provider‘s data privacy declaration under https://privacy.microsoft.com/de-de/privacystatement.

-We process only the data we have received from you personally, or data we receive as a function provider within our corporate group (see https://www.wago.com/global/wago-group/international).
+We process only the data we have received from you personally, or data we receive as a function provider within our group of companies (see https://www.wago.com/de/wago-gruppe/international).

 In some cases we may receive your personal data from a representative of your organization, from your employer or from another third party as part of an existing or future partnership or customer relationship.

-Internal departments: Communication participants and function holders at WAGO
+Internal functions: Communication partners and holders of functional positions at WAGO

-We therefore refer you here to your own organization's internal data privacy regulations and also to the regulations of any third party involved in collaboration.
+We therefore refer you here to your own organization's internal data privacy rules and also to the rules of any third party involved in the collaboration.

-In a non-member state of the EU transfer of your personal data by us is performed solely in consideration of the following suitable or adequate safeguards and guarantees:
+In a non-member state of the EU, we transfer your personal data solely in consideration of the following appropriate or adequate safeguards:

-To the extent that you do not provide us with your data, we may not be able to provide our contractually owed services.
+If you do not provide us your data, we may not be able to render our contractually owed services.